 Factors to consider when choosing volleyball shoes:

-You need some elements for making the best decision on a volleyball shoe.
+Most shoes come with a range of features specific to their sport needs.
+When considering volleyball shoes, you need to balance the right features.
 For instance, stability, weight, traction, the fit and cushioning are the most important to consider, while durability and breathability are not crucial though they are also important.

 One of the most important quality in what to look for in volleyball shoes is the size of the shoes.
 Before buying a pair, make sure that they fit properly to your feet.
 If the shoes are tight or lose, consider other shoe sizes.
 Try on several sizes and pairs until you get the right fit.
 A player should consider his or her safety and comfort.
 Try them on in the store and walk around for a bit in them before you buy to see if the fit is right for you.